subhradip82/react-saml/README.md

 # react-saml
-Integerate React app with Okta  using SAML
+Integrate React app with Okta  using SAML